willemvermeer/typed-actors/PITCHME.md

 Willem Vermeer

-Cleverbase - The Netherlands
+Tradecloud - The Netherlands

-December 2018
+February 2019

 ---
 ### Example of an untyped actor